crystal-ruby/pages/README.md

 Also if you feel there is information missing, don't hesitate to mention it.

 Even better, clone and send a pull request.
-2 good pulls will get you on the team !
+Typos and small things don't even need a branch.

 ###Local viewing

-To verify any changes before commiting them you can view the site locally by
+After having cloned the repository go to the folder and

 bundle

-bundle exec jekyll serve --watch
+bundle exec rails server

-(watch will update changes on the fly)

-go to localhost:4000
+go to localhost:3000